Questions to ask yourself and the Photographer

 5. Is there a limit to how many photos you can take?

 Jon’s Answer: No, there is no limit (within reason) to how many photos I can take.
 My cameras are digitally formatted and use digital media cards to store each photo as it is captured.
 I could potentially take 2,000 to 3,000 photos in a single wedding.
 This is very unusual, however.
 I normally capture 500 to 1,500 images.
 For Portrait sessions, 200-300 images are normal.
-All images are reviewed by myself and narrowed down during post processing before I present my clients with the final images.
+All images are reviewed by myself and narrowed down to the best images during post processing before I present my clients with the final edited images.

 6. Can you afford the Photographers price?